 Notification of Status and Appeal Results

-Status Notification: Students are notified in writing (letter or email) when evaluation of Satisfactory Academic Progress results in warning, probation, or suspension.
+Status Notification: Students are notified in writing (letter or email) when evaluation of Satisfactory Academic Progress results in warning, suspension, or probation.
 The notice will include the conditions of the current status and the conditions necessary to regain eligibility for financial aid.
 Notice of suspension also includes the right and process necessary to appeal suspension.

 Appeal Result Notification: Students are notified in writing (letter or email) of the results of all appeals.
 Approved appeals include the conditions under which the appeal is approved and any conditions necessary to retain eligibility for financial aid.
 Denied appeals include the reason for denial and the process to appeal the denial.